Mobile phone intercept scanner

 a greater distance than usual.

-onwards from any electronics shop in the country, eventually succeeded by the
+available from virtually any electronics shop in the country, soon followed by

-hence, changed channels frequently, as illustrated in the drawing below.
+hence, continuously changed channels.
+This is illustrated in the drawing below:

 For this reason it was decided to let the